Only this pageAll pages

 For each request:

-1. Choose the appropriate primitive
+1. Choose the appropriate skill

 2. Extract any needed parameters